Tarot in Literature I

 Twenty-two cardinals making no noise

-Cardinal Medici took the deck and shuffled it, then gave the card of the star
+Cardinal Medici took the deck and shuffled it, then gave the star

 To Farnese, the traitor to Egidio;